jkeefe/cat-tracker/PROCESS_NOTES.md

 - UGH ... but while I'm working on it, they updated the mongodb library to connect completely differently! https://github.com/mongodb/node-mongodb-native/blob/3.0.0/CHANGES_3.0.0.md
 - Rolled back to an older version.

+## Pi Locations

+- Number 1 "aged-voice" is in the parents' bedroom
+- Number 2 "bitter-night" is in the children's bedroom
+- Number 3 "twilight-star" is in the foyer

 TODO: